zopefoundation/.github/profile/README.md

 ## Hi there 👋

-Welcome to the repositories of the Zope Foundation.
+Welcome to the repositories of Zope.
 For details about the world of Zope please see our website at https://www.zope.dev.
+Zope is under the umbrella of the [Plone Foundation](https://plone.org/foundation/).

 ![Zope logo](https://github.com/zopefoundation/Zope/raw/master/src/zmi/styles/resources/logo/Zope.svg)